Yikuni/spigot-reflect/README.md

     }
 }
 ```
 ## YikuniEvent

-> Used in Listener, simply add annotation @YikuniEvent, you dont need to do anything else in DemoPlugin.class
+> Used in Listener, simply add annotation @YikuniEvent

 ```java
 @YikuniEvent